Thesis I

 But that assumption has always been wrong.
 Knowledge doesn't deplete when it's shared.
 It compounds.
 The ceramicist who teaches her kiln technique doesn't lose it — she gains a community of practitioners who refine it, extend it, discover applications she never imagined.

 The old model says: my expertise is valuable because you don't have it.
-Slipstream says: my expertise is valuable because you do.

 The connections form like myceliumMyceliumThe vast underground fungal network that connects trees in a forest, transporting nutrients between them.
 Often called the "wood wide web" — a natural model for how knowledge might flow through a distributed network. — not through popularity rankings or algorithmic promotion but through structural affinity.
 The network rewards depth and specificity, not volume and noise.